COVID19 ANALYSIS BY THE R42 INSTITUTE

 This graph shows the total cases in the Bay Area at a county-by-county level.
 Of course, it is increasing because the graph is a cumulative number.
 We see the more densely populated counties and also, coincidentally, larger populations having more cases, such as San Francisco, Santa Clara and San Mateo.
 It is coincidentally because the graph has adjusted the the lines to per 100,000 people.
 (Desktop view only.)

 This graph shows deaths per 100,000 population by county.
 Deaths are more indicative because many cases are not reported because we don't have enough tests to test people who are asymptomatic.
 Of course, some deaths are also not reported, if they happen, and tests are not done.
-This graph is interesting because Marin, a smaller county, is over indexing.
+This graph is interesting because we see San Mateo as over indexing.
 (Desktop view only.)